worktheclock/replit.github.io/repls/packages.md

 const express = require('express');
 ```

 Doing so will install the latest version of the package into your repl.
+A spec file and lock file will be created so the versions won't change.

 Ruby works a bit differently.
 To import a package in Ruby, you'll have to use `bundler/inline`
 to define the gemspec within the code.
 As an example, it may look like this: